COVID-19 Updates: uc.edu/publichealth

 Article VII.
 Executive Committee

-- Composition - The Executive Committee shall be comprised of five (5) elected members:
+Composition - The Executive Committee shall be comprised of seven (7) elected members:

-Convener - Convene group for monthly meetings and special events; reserve meeting locations; assist in contacting guest speakers; maintain organizational focus of group; maintain contacts with College Liaison Committee (CLC) and other university officers in academic and student affairs; propose and submit budget; act as UCUAADA representative to outside organizations (NACADA, Cincinnati Consortium of Colleges and Universities, etc.)
+President - Convene group for monthly meetings and special events; maintain organizational focus of group; maintain contacts with College Liaison Committee (CLC) and other university officers in academic and student affairs; propose and submit budget; act as UCAADA representative to outside organizations (NACADA, Cincinnati Consortium of Colleges and Universities, etc.)

-The UCUAADA Board also includes a seat for the Webmaster and 2 at-large seats for previous Board members who wish to stay engaged.
+The UCAADA Board also includes a seat for 2 at-large seats for previous Board members who wish to stay engaged.
 These are voluntary and not elected.

-- Elections.
-Active members who express an interest and ability to act as an executive committee member may make themselves eligible by notifying the UCUAADA secretary or election committee before elections occur, during the last regular meeting of the year.
+Elections.
+Active members who express an interest and ability to act as an executive committee member may make themselves eligible by notifying the UCAADA secretary or election committee before elections occur, during the last regular meeting of the year.

 Article VIII.
 Amendments